 “how we create is what we create.”

 Dewi earned her MFA at Warren Wilson College, and has taught creative writing at Bryn Mawr College, the University of New Mexico, and The Writers’ Program at UCLA Extension.
-She has been a featured poet on stages across the US, as well as internationally, including The Brooklyn Rail, Busboys and Poets, the Ubud Writers and Readers Festival, and institutions including Princeton, NYU, UPenn, and UCLA.
+She has been a featured poet on stages across the US, as well as internationally, including The Brooklyn Rail, Busboys and Poets, the Ubud Writers and Readers Festival, and institutions including Princeton, NYU, and UPenn.

 In 2025, she served as Visiting Writer at the Vermont Studio Center and for PEN America’s Emerging Voices Fellows.
+Currently, she is working on screenplays and her memoir.

 For fifteen years, Dewi worked in globally oriented, justice-driven organizations and movements.
 Most recently, she served as Editor-in-Chief of Adi Magazine (2022–2024), which explores international issues through the lens of art and ideas, and as Senior Manager of Global Campaigns at Renaissance3 (2023–2025), an award-winning digital strategy and communications agency that advances democracy, human rights, and more humane economies worldwide.